Free Table of Contents Templates (for Microsoft Word)

 • The page numbers that show where in the document each section can be found

-When creating your table of contents, make sure to include all level one and two headings.
+When creating your table, make sure to include all level one and two headings.
 You may also decide to include level three headings, although they are optional to include and should not be included in the TOC has reached its maximum length of two pages.

 Level One: CHAPTER 2: Literature Review